Hampshire Cricket

 It is in the process of becoming the Britain’s first Model Test match ground and was, in 2010, awarded “Best International Ground” in an independent ECB [England and Wales Cricket Board] survey.

-In 2012 England play two Natwest Series One Day Internationals at the ground against the West Indies and South Africa.
+In 2013 England play two Natwest Series One Day Internationals at the ground against Australia and New Zealand as well as a T20 International also against the Aussies.

 Next upcoming event